In this food safety guideline, we talk about which types of contamination greatly affect quality. Download this food safety guidelines PDF for free.

-FSMA & how can it help your food business
+FSMA - Food safety modernization act & how it can help your food business

-- The main aim of FSMA is to shift the focus of manufacturers and governing agencies towards the prevention of potential food safety issues rather than addressing them as they happen.
+- The main aim of the FDA Food Safety Modernization Act is to shift the focus of manufacturers and food safety agencies towards the prevention of potential food safety issues rather than addressing them as they happen.

 - Non-compliance to the provided rules may put the safety and intent of consumers at risk.

-- Comprehensive, science-based preventive controls are emphasized by the FSMA to create a food safety program and establish preventive controls to reduce risks.
+- The FSMA emphasizes comprehensive, science-based preventive controls to create a food safety program and establish preventive controls to reduce risks.

 What is FSMA?

-The Food Safety Modernization Act (FSMA) is the FDA's attempt to reform the food safety approach of the industries in the United States.
-The law is composed of several sections aiming to address the different concerns of each sector in the food industry.
-It outlines the important roles that manufacturers perform in maintaining public safety through safe food production.
+The FDA Food Safety Modernization Act (FSMA) is the US government's attempt to reform the food safety approach of the industries in the United States.
+The law is composed of several sections aiming to address the different concerns of each sector in the food industry for the production of safer products in domestic facilities and imported products.
+The FSMA meaning outlines the important roles that manufacturers perform in maintaining public safety through safe food production and the food safety standards that they need to uphold.

 Since the regulation's signing into law, it has been continuously developed to encompass a broader range of the industry and include the whole supply chain.
 The FSMA focuses on proactively preventing factors that could compromise safety rather than acting on them as they happen.
-It works on the basis of the farm-to-table concept to ensure that it covers all the involved businesses from raw material production and supply to the distribution of products.
+It works based on the farm-to-table concept to ensure that it covers all the involved businesses from raw material manufacturing process and supply to the whole food chain distribution channel of products.

-The provisions of FSMA requirements emphasize the following:
+The provisions of applicable requirements of FSMA emphasize the following:

 - Establishment of programs preventing food safety hazards;